 1. Cat Tattoo

 Cats are often associated with wealth and good luck and therefore make for great tattoos.
-There are various ways to design your ink, and while some people opt for the more traditional approach, others may pick out things that they appreciate about the Japanese culture.
+There are various ways to design your cat tattoo, and while some people opt for the more traditional approach, others may pick out things that they appreciate about the Japanese culture.
 This could be anything from the food and dress to the tattoo style.
 It is essential not to be offensive with your design, and it is always best to avoid sacred and religious imagery.

 2. Cherry Blossom Tattoo